08-15-2022 - Case Study, Gear, Technology

 To shoot, Tico had three Sony VENICE cameras shooting in XOCN-ST Full Frame Anamorphic paired with nearly every Panavision anamorphic lens imaginable: Panavision E, G, T-series anamorphic, Primo 70, Anamorphic Zooms and Primo Anamorphic lenses.
 Panavision also modified a few lenses specifically for Tico to flare and special fall off.
 Working closely with Panavision and 1st AC Christopher Raucamp also led him to another fun development.

 "I had never used the FX3 before," he confesses.
-"You know, when I need a small compact setup, I will go with the VENICE Rialto mode, but they brought an FX3 to me when I was in prep.
+"You know, when I need a small compact setup, I will go with the VENICE Extension System mode, but they brought an FX3 to me when I was in prep.
 I did a few tests at nighttime and I was very, very mind blown by the size of the camera and the quality in low light situations.
 So in my mind, I went, well, I will have these alien invasions, these action moments, and lots of cheerleaders, it will be amazing to have this small camera that I can just sneak anywhere and still photograph my scenes."

 Why the FX3 got a surprising cameo in the film